wayneIBM/vpc-on-classic/errors.md

 **Message**: The input provided already exists.

 The resource specified already exists.
 Try using a different name for the resource you want to create.
 For example, when creating a new VPC, you can list existing VPCs by running `ibmcloud is vpcs`.
 Choose a name that does not conflict.

+## field_no_longer_supported
+**Message**: The field is no longer supported and should not be supplied.

+The field provided was once supported but is no longer supported in the version specified.
+Look at the `target` values to determine which field is no longer supported.

+For details, please refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external}.

 ## floating_ip_in_use
 **Message**: The floating IP is in use.